 #3 Whyalla Caravan & Tourist Park, Whyalla

 One park that I’ve been hearing excellent reports about recently is the Whyalla Caravan & Tourist Park.
-This park recently had a change of managers, who have been making some terrific upgrades to the park, including for dog owners staying at the park.
+A few years ago this park had a change of managers, with the new managers making some terrific upgrades to the park, including for dog owners staying at the park.

-Recently, an excellent off-leash dog exercise area was built at the caravan park.
+The park now has an excellent off-leash dog exercise area.
 The dog park is a wonderful spot with a mixture of green grass and bark and plenty of agility equipment.
 There’s also a shady table and seat for owners.

-In addition, both the One Bedroom and Two Bedroom Cottages at the park are now pet-friendly.
+In addition, both the One Bedroom and Two Bedroom Cottages at the park are now pet-friendly, with pets allowed inside and a gated area.
 Both cottages are affordably priced and located in a quiet spot at the rear of the park.
 Note that an additional charge of $15 per night applies for pets.

 The Riverland region of South Australia is a wonderfully dog-friendly part of the state to explore.
-When I visited, we stayed at the Riverbend Caravan Park in Renmark, a wonderfully pet-friendly caravan park right on the banks of the Murray River.
+When I visited, we stayed at the Echo Holiday Park – Renmark (previously the Riverbend Caravan Park) in Renmark, a wonderfully pet-friendly caravan park right on the banks of the Murray River.

 The park is a just a short drive from the many attractions of Renmark, including plenty of dog-friendly walks.
 Or just spend your days relaxing at the park next to the river with your dogs.